engineyard/kubernetes-workshop/README.md

 * Termination grace period: https://pracucci.com/graceful-shutdown-of-kubernetes-pods.html
 * Background tasks (e.g. resque).
 Use kubernetes job OR just a regular deployment/pods? https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/
 * Taking downtime for migrations. (maintenance page)
+* How can we ensure `rake db:migrate` is run exactly once on deploy. (and other deploy hooks)
 * Helm (TODO: URL).
 Package management for kubernetes and templating system for manifest files.
 * Using container registries other than docker hub (and private ones with credentials).
 * init containers